seedgeorge/BInf_Code_Backup/PatScore/README.txt

 4. Run InputMaker.pl script to generate combined datafiles from mut and copy data "5.
 Run Patscore.pl on each file in the /Input directory, using default reference document and a threshold of zero, output is grouped into runs by day"
 6. Run the Summariser.pl script to generate summaries of all data in a run
+7. Filterer.pl can be used to filter down results into subgroups of pathways